microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 1. The assistant receives a message from the user_proxy, which contains the task description.
 2. The assistant then tries to write Python code to solve the task and sends the response to the user_proxy.
 3. Once the user_proxy receives a response from the assistant, it tries to reply by either soliciting human input or preparing an automatically generated reply.
 In this specific example, since `human_input_mode` is set to `"NEVER"`, the user_proxy will not solicit human input but prepare an automatically generated reply (auto reply).
 More specifically, the user_proxy executes the code and uses the result as the auto-reply.
 4. The assistant then generates a further response for the user_proxy.
-The user_proxy can then decide whether to terminate the conversation or continue to request more information.
-If the latter, steps 3 and 4 are repeated.
+The user_proxy can then decide whether to terminate the conversation.
+If not, steps 3 and 4 are repeated.

-Under the mode `human_input_mode="NEVER"`, the multi-turn conversation between the assistant and the user_proxy stops when the number of auto-reply reaches the upper limit specified by `max_consecutive_auto_reply` or when `is_termination_msg` is True.
+Under the mode `human_input_mode="NEVER"`, the multi-turn conversation between the assistant and the user_proxy stops when the number of auto-reply reaches the upper limit specified by `max_consecutive_auto_reply` or the received message is a termination message according to `is_termination_msg`.
+When `human_input_mode` is set to `"ALWAYS"`, the user proxy agent solicits human input every time a message is received; and the conversation stops when the human input is "exit", or when the received message is a termination message and no human input is provided.
+When `human_input_mode` is set to `"TERMINATE"`, the user proxy agent solicits human input only when a termination message is received or the number of auto reply reaches `max_consecutive_auto_reply`.

 *Interested in trying it yourself?
 Please check the following notebook examples:*
 * [Interactive LLM Agent with Auto Feedback from Code Execution](https://github.com/microsoft/FLAML/blob/main/notebook/autogen_agent_auto_feedback_from_code_execution.ipynb)